jsalsman/EduChat/README.md

 Feel free to fork this repo and customize it, and deploy entirely for free on the [Streamlit Community Cloud](https://share.streamlit.io/).

 ## Program Logic

+**NOTE:** this is out of date so the line numbers and details may be wrong, but it is generally representative of the code sequence.

 1. **Initial Setup** (Lines 1-56):
    - Defines the system instructions for the tutor (Lines 7-23)
    - Imports required libraries (Lines 25-30)